Detransition, BabyWorld premiere 2026

 Napoleon Komplex, Berlin

-“We are queer because we refuse to take a fixed form.”
-(Antke Engel).
-The Cutest Criticism is a live ASMR performance on the inner critical voice and queer mental health.
-Hand-knitted pieces show how a person felt while knitting.
-In a relaxed state, the stitches are loose and soft.
+A live ASMR performance on the inner critical voice and queer mental health.
+Hand-knitted pieces show how a person felt while knitting: In a relaxed state, the stitches are loose and soft.
 Being physically tense creates a tight, rigid pattern.
 When we are daydreaming, small bumps or holes show.
 A knitted piece thus works like a diary of mental health.
 Textile, body and installation merge into one sculpture.

 C